mheeraa/global-population-trends/README.md

 # Population Forecasting and Analysis

 ## Description
-As part of a university experiential learning program, this project was executed by following a provided manual.
+As part of university experiential learning program, this project was executed by following a provided manual.
 The work focused on data preprocessing and analysis using Python, and creating interactive dashboards and stories with Tableau to visualize key insights into population growth trends.

 ## Project Links